 Check it Off

 The list above is a checklist of essential gear to be brought along on any outdoor rock climb.
-Remember, if you’re doing a trad climb you’re going to need a few additional pieces of gear.
+Remember, if you’re doing a trad climb you’re going to need a few additional pieces of gear and other climbing tools.